Slide 1

 next arrow

 The Insulin Administration course is designed to be delivered on-site at a venue chosen by the participants.
-The course has a duration of 6 hours and is priced at £875 for a maximum of 8 learners.
 Upon successful completion of the course, participants will receive a Certificate of Competency from FRT.

 This course is specifically mapped to the National Occupational Standard SFHDiabTX01.
 The SFHDiabTX01 standard sets the guidelines and requirements for insulin administration in the context of diabetes treatment.
 By aligning the course with this standard, it ensures that participants receive training that meets industry benchmarks and expectations related to insulin administration.